UoB-COMSM0110/2024-group-18/README.md

 While not one of our official challenges, we found that programming collisions and basic movement were initially quite tricky.
 For example, our initial approach to jumping caused an issue where users could jump infinitely by holding down the button.
 Our eventual implementation involved a variable within the `Player` set when they were on the ground.
 We also included velocity and acceleration variables.
 For collisions, initially, we had an approach involving an ENUM, several for loops, and several if statements.
 This approach was verbose and unreliable (occasionally players would fall through the floor!)
 Our final approach was much simpler and involved using the height and width of the game object, with the conditional collisions logic (for example, pressing the button opens the door) stored inside the `interactDynamicItems` method.

 The other element of the game that evolved significantly was the interface for selecting disability mode.
-Through user testing we discovered that the Processing video library doesn't work on Linux.
+Through user testing, we discovered that the Processing video library doesn't work on Linux.
 Rather than have an unplayable game on Linux, we load the library when the accessibility button is clicked.
-Our heuristic evaluation required us to include a dynamic loading screen (visibility of system status) since the library takes several seconds to intialize.
+Our heuristic evaluation required us to include a dynamic loading screen (visibility of system status) since the library takes several seconds to initialise.

 TODO insert GIF of dynmaic loading screen.